Thursday June 06, 2013

-“Superman and the Mole-Men” is less movie than intro to the TV series “Adventures of Superman,” starring George Reeves.
-It only last 60 minutes, I mean.
+“Superman and the Mole-Men” is less movie than intro to the 1950s TV series.
+It only last 60 minutes.
 It just seems to last as long as a movie.

-It’s an odd intro for the series.
-We’re never in Metropolis, we never see the Daily Planet, we never meet Perry White or Jimmy Olsen.
-It’s just Clark and Lois visiting the town of Silsby, Texas, population 1430, to write about the deepest oil well ever drilled: six miles deep.
-Except, as they get there, the well is being shut down.
+At the same time, it’s an odd intro for the series.
+We’re never in Metropolis, never see the Daily Planet, never meet Perry White or Jimmy Olsen.
+It’s just Clark and Lois visiting the town of Silsby, Texas, population 1,430, to write about the deepest oil well ever drilled: six miles deep.
+As they arrive, though, the well is being shut down.
 Why?
-I would’ve guessed because they drilled six miles deep and never struck oil but apparently there’s another, more sinister reason for the shutdown.
+I would’ve guessed because they drilled six miles deep and never struck oil but apparently there’s a more sinister reason for the shutdown.
 Hideous things are emerging, mole men, who cause old men to have heart attacks and young women to scream, and who bring out the vigilante in the small-minded and intolerant.
 That’s what the movie’s really about.
 If the villains in the first two “Superman” serials were megalomaniacs bent on world domination (Spider Lady and Lex Luthor, respectively), the villains of “Superman and the Mole-Men” are your next-door neighbors, preaching intolerance and vigilante justice.

 Preventing this, standing in the doorway of injustice, as it were—in a move which prefigures other doorway stands (see: Atticus Finch)—is the Man of Steel, Superman, who, as the opening intro tells us, is “a valiant defender of truth, justice and the American way.”

 Interesting sidenote.
-For most of his career, Superman had just been about truth and justice.
-That’s it.
-Only briefly, during a few years of the radio series in World War II, did he also fight for “the American way.”
-Why did the phrase return here and now?
+For most of his career, Superman had fought for truth and justice.
+Full stop.
+So why add “the American way” here?
 I’d always assumed a Cold War scenario, the American way vs. the Russian way, but according to Glen Weldon in his book, “Superman: An Unauthorized Biography,” it was a defensive salvo against another kind of intolerance.
-By this point, comic books and superheroes were seen as gateway drugs to juvenile delinquency and homosexuality and everything post-war America didn’t want to know about.
-Public bonfires were even held to burn the things: Batman, Superman, Action Comics, Captain America.
-That's why, here, Superman fights for the American way.
-What are you going to do?
-Burn the American way?
+By this point, comic books and superheroes were seen as gateway drugs to juvenile delinquency and homosexuality.
+Public bonfires were even held in Southern cities to burn Action Comics, Detective Comics, Captain America, etc. Think of all of that money going up in smoke.
+Anyway, that's why Superman fights for the American way here.
 It’s patriotism as the last refuge of the witch-hunted.

 Superman vs. the Second Amendment

 The theme of small-town intolerance is particularly fascinating, since, in this movie, Superman himself is rather intolerant.
 If Kirk Alyn played Superman with wide-eyed bombast, amazed at the amazing things he can do, Reeves takes it down a notch.
 Or two.
 Or 10.
 Growing up in the mid-1970s, Reeves’ was considered the touchstone performance, the one and true Superman (until Christopher Reeve came along), but I was never a fan, and I’m even less of a fan now.
 Reeves’ indifference to the role permeates the character.
 His Clark Kent is strong and smug, his Superman vaguely disgusted and contempuous.
-Maybe that’s the American way.
+(Maybe that is the American way.)

-This is never truer than in the movie’s key scene, its climax, which involves the aformentioned standing in the doorway.
+This is never truer than in the movie’s key scene.

 Two Mole Men—midgets with low-budget furry costumes and bald wigs—have emerged from the well to creep around the small town of Silsby.
 To what end?
 I guess they’re just exploring.
 But they cause a heart attack and a scream, and they’re trailing radium, so rabble-rouser Luke Benson (veteran character actor Jeff Corey, doing good work) gathers a mob to capture them and string ‘em up.
 One is shot atop a bridge, but Superman, or at least a shitty animated version of Superman, catches him and carries him to the hospital, then seems to forget all about the other one, who is pursued by bloodhounds into a shack.
-The shack is then lit on fire.
+The shack is lit on fire.
 What to do?
-He worries for a bit and then crawls to safety.
-I’m sure someone probably wanted him to dig his way out—mole man: hello?—but there was probably no budget for it.
+He worries for a bit, then crawls to safety.
+I’m sure someone wanted him to dig to safety—mole man: hello?—but probably no budget for this.
 So he crawls.

-Back in town, Benson and the mob hear that the first mole man didn’t die after all, some nut in a cape saved him, and so Benson incites the mob with a speech that sounds straight out of the Sarah Palin/Tea Party canon:
+Back in town, Benson and the mob hear that the first mole man didn’t die after all, some nut in a cape saved him, so Benson incites the mob with a speech that sounds straight out of the Sarah Palin/Tea Party cannon:

 Now them two reporters from back east … they’ll try to stop us, like as not, but we ain’t gonna be stopped.
 This is our town.
 We don’t need any strangers telling us what to do.

-And off they go to the hospital to lynch the little guy.
+And off they go to lynch the little guy.
 Who’s there to stand in their way?
-Not Atticus Finch reading a book and using words to deflect the anger of the mob.
-No, it’s Superman, purveyor of a truer version of the American way.
+Not Atticus Finch reading a book but Superman.
 It’s right through might.